 Having multiple certifications allow developers to choose the program that best suits their building rather than a “one size fits all” approach.
-A residential developer may look to follow the Passive House program while companies with the intent of occupying the building may prefer Living Building Challenge certification.
-If the utility provider allows net metering (selling electricity back to the grid) a Net-Zero building may be able to eliminate their energy bill.
-These new certifications will not affect existing LEED certified buildings.
-Constructing a LEED building is still seen as a significant accomplishment and it represents a substantial improvement over “minimum code”.
+A residential developer may look to follow the Passive House program, while companies with the intent of occupying the building may prefer Living Building Challenge certification.
+If the utility provider allows net metering (selling electricity back to the grid), a Net-Zero building may be able to eliminate its energy bill.
+These new certifications will not affect existing LEED-certified buildings.
+Constructing a LEED building is still seen as a significant accomplishment, and it represents a substantial improvement over “minimum code”.

 Importance in Achieving Sustainable Design

-Considering the dire conditions the earth is facing it is essential to adapt and incorporate sustainable design in new and existing buildings.
-By implementing sustainable design and construction strategies there is a decrease in environmental impacts.
+Considering the dire conditions the earth is facing, it is essential to adapt and incorporate sustainable design in new and existing buildings.
+By implementing sustainable design and construction strategies, there is a decrease in environmental impacts.
 There is also less energy usage and the added financial benefit for building owners; however, these are not the only benefits that can be realized.
-Programs such as LEED and Living Building Challenge extend the concept of sustainability to include the entire life cycle of a building, from how the construction materials are harvested and transported to the site, to ensuring occupants have a healthy space to live and work, to how refrigerant is disposed of when mechanical equipment reaches its end of life.
+Programs such as LEED and Living Building Challenge extend the concept of sustainability to include the entire life cycle of a building, from how the construction materials are harvested and transported to the site to ensure occupants have a healthy space to live and work to how refrigerant is disposed of when mechanical equipment reaches its end of life.